nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: The test for adding exam should be done first as the students must have an existing exam to be deleted.

     2. Test case: `deleteExam ex/Midterm`<br>
-       Expected: Exam with exam name Midterm is deleted from all students in the addressbook.
+       Expected: Exam with exam name Midterm is deleted from all students in StudentManagerPro.
 Confirmation message shown in the status message.
 Timestamp in the status bar is updated.

     3. Test case: `deleteExam ex/Midterm#`<br>
        Expected: No exam is deleted.
 Error details shown in the status message.
 Status bar remains the same.